arbor-sim/arbor/doc/python/recipe.rst

     Recipes provide a cell-centric interface for describing a model.
     This means that model properties, such as connections, are queried using the global identifier ``gid`` of a cell.
-    In the description below, the term ``gid`` is used as shorthand for the cell with global identifier.
+    In the description below, the term ``gid`` is used as shorthand for the cell with a global identifier.

     **Required Constructor**

-    The constructor must be implemented and call the base class constructor, as at the moment there is no way to instruct Python to do that automatically.
+    The constructor must be implemented and call the base class constructor, as at the moment, there is no way to instruct Python to do that automatically.

     .. note::
-        Arbor's Python binding is that: a thin wrappper around the Arbor library which is written in C++.
+        Arbor's Python binding is a thin wrapper around the Arbor library, which is written in C++.
         Calling the base class constructor ensures correct initialization of memory in the underlying C++ class.

     A minimal constructor therefore looks like this: